 - Through email attachments or links via social engineering

-There are 3 key tactics for ransomware:
+There are 3 key tactics for ransomware to watch out for:

 A pop-up that indicates a security breach and requests immediate payment to download and protect your computer.
 This is a trick designed to get you to download the malicious file claiming to protect your computer (from a non-existent threat).